Quick Guide to Set Up WooCommerce related products

 WooCommerce related products: 2 related products in cart

-As you can see, they're shown straight up under the main buy button.
+As you can see, the plugin displays custom related products straight up under the main buy button.
 However, if there's a higher number of related products available, WooCommerce Fast Cart will add a slider/carousel feature to show them all:

 4 related products in cart